LykkeCity/EmailContentGenerator/README.md

 - Everything works _EmailGeneratorHelpers.cs file: https://github.com/LykkeCity/EmailContentGenerator/blob/master/src/Lykke.EmailContentGenerator/_EmailGeneratorHelpers.cs

-- Add template to Enum;
+- Add template name to Enum;

-- Upload html of template;
+- Upload html of template (name have to be the same as name of Enum template);

 - Specify placeholders model;